 |Since you’re on a 50/50 rate with your broker, divide by two once more||$5,000|

 This sale would yield you a commission check of $5,000.
 You’re taking home a mere 1.25% of the total sale price, after splitting the commission with the other agent and your broker.
-And if you agree to this type of commission split with your broker (50/50), this is how the cookie would crumble with each sale you’re a part of.
+And if you agree to this type of commission split with your broker (50/50), this is how the calculation would work for each sale you’re a part of for the remainder of the year.

 Fee-Based Real Estate Companies